 Think You Are Not Good Enough?
 Please Read

-I think all of us at some time or another questions whether we are not good enough.
+I think all of us, at some point or another, question whether we are good enough.
 This is why I wanted to share with you 8 Things To Remember When You Think You’re Not Good Enough from Collective Evolution.
-This insightful piece by Joe Martino does an excellent job of offering thoughts on shifting that moment when we think we are not good enough to accepting ourselves as we are.
+This insightful piece by Joe Martino does an excellent job of offering thoughts on shifting that moment when we think we are not good enough to accept ourselves as we are.

-It can be difficult to discern whether we think we are not good enough is predominantly due to our personal experiences, family, media or culture.
+It can be difficult to discern whether we think we are not good enough, predominantly due to our personal experiences, family, media, or culture.
 Regardless of why we think we are not good enough, thinking we are not good enough is a cultural norm.
-The root causes of feeling not good enough are complicated and need more time and space then this particular piece demands.
-I think we can each identify our own version of feeling not good enough.
+The root causes of feeling not good enough are complicated and need more time and space than this particular piece demands.
+I think we can each identify our version of feeling that we are not good enough.
 This provides enough common ground for us to move forward.

-There were many years of my life that I thought I was not good enough for an amazing woman, great job, solid friendships and a happy life.
-The negative self talk in my head controlled all of my actions and non-actions to the point where I had given up all of my power to my fears and thinking I’m not good enough.
-For many people, addiction, obsession and compulsion are a direct result of thinking we are not good enough.
-It is my suspicion that anybody who thinks they do not ever question being good enough is not being honest with themselves.
-Fortunately for most of us, maturity, balance and personal growth create louder voices and we develop a higher opinion of our self.
-This restores confidence, courage and strength to allow our true self shine.
+There were many years of my life when I thought I was not good enough for an amazing woman with a great job, solid friendships, and a happy life.
+The negative self-talk in my head controlled all of my actions and non-actions to the point where I had given up all of my power to my fears and thought I was not good enough.
+For many people, addiction, obsession, and compulsion are a direct result of thinking we are not good enough.
+I suspect that anybody who thinks they do not ever question being good enough is not being honest with themselves.
+Fortunately for most of us, maturity, balance, and personal growth create louder voices, and we develop a higher opinion of ourselves.
+This restores confidence, courage, and strength to allow our true selves to shine.

 8 Things To Remember When You Think You’re Not Good Enough